6 security risks in Android mobile application development

 5. Infiltration of malicious apps in the store

 Publishing an Android app on Google Play is relatively simple.
 Besides, Android mobile application development is spreading like wildfire: hundreds of developers upload apps to the store every single day.
 And − although Google does its best to try to keep its store free from malware − it’s possible that viruses may be sneaking in.

 This is precisely the reason behind Google cleaning its store from time to time: to eliminate malware or malicious applications.
 The aim is to remove those apps that may pose a threat to the user’s privacy and the mobile device’s security.

 Google removes any published applications from the store that have been identified as containing malware.
-However, unfortunately it’s always feasible that they have already been downloaded to a certain extent.
+However, unfortunately, it’s always feasible that they have already been downloaded to a certain extent.

 If the malicious app has been massively downloaded and many users have been affected, the solution consists in removing the infectious applications remotely.
-This solution is known as kill switch.
+This solution is known as the kill switch.

 6. Vulnerable software for mobile application development

-Android’s weaknesses can be found in many places: in the operating system itself, in the apps included by default on the device, in those we download, in tools coming from sources other than the platform… A striking case was Heartbleed, a breach in OpenSSL that posed a global security breach.
+Android’s weaknesses can be found in many places: in the operating system itself, in the apps included by default on the device, in those we download in tools coming from sources other than the platform… A striking case was Heartbleed, a breach in OpenSSL that posed a global security breach.